Matthew Fontaine Maury: Legacy

-Ships have been named in his honor, including various vessels named USS Maury; USS Commodore Maury (SP-656), a patrol vessel and minesweeper of World War I; and a World War II Liberty Ship.
+Ships have been named in his memory, including various vessels named USS Maury; USS Commodore Maury (SP-656), a patrol vessel and minesweeper of World War I; and a World War II Liberty Ship.
 Additionally, Tidewater Community College, based in Norfolk, Virginia, owns the R/V Matthew F. Maury.
 The ship is used for oceanography research and student cruises.
-In March 2013, the U.S. Navy launched the oceanographic survey ship USNS Maury (T-AGS-66).
+In March 2013, the U.S. Navy launched the oceanographic survey ship USNS Maury (T-AGS-66), in 2023 the ship was renamed USNS Marie Tharp.

 The Mariners' Lake, in Newport News, Virginia, had been named after Maury but had its name changed during the George Floyd protests.
 The lake is located on the Mariners' Museum property and is encircled by a walking trail.

-The Maury River, entirely in Rockbridge County, Virginia, near Virginia Military Institute (where Maury taught), also honors the scientist, as does Maury crater, on the Moon.
+The Maury River, entirely in Rockbridge County, Virginia, near Virginia Military Institute (where Maury taught), also memorializes the scientist, as does Maury crater, on the Moon.

 Matthew Fontaine Maury High School in Norfolk, Virginia, is named after him.
 Matthew Maury Elementary School in Alexandria, Virginia, was built in 1929.
-Nearby Arlington, Va., renamed its 1910 Clarendon Elementary to honor Maury in 1944; Since 1976, the building has been home to the Arlington Arts Center (rebranded in 2022 as the Museum of Contemporary Art Arlington).
+The school was renamed Naomi L. Brooks Elementary School in 2021 based on Maury's association with the Confederacy, with the school's student moniker changed from "Mariners" to "Bees".
+Nearby Arlington, Va., renamed its 1910 Clarendon Elementary to memorialize Maury in 1944; Since 1976, the building has been home to the Arlington Arts Center (rebranded in 2022 as the Museum of Contemporary Art Arlington).
 There is a county historical marker outside the former school.
 Matthew Fontaine Maury School in Fredericksburg was built in 1919-1920 and closed in 1980.
 The building was converted into condominiums and is on the National Register of Historic Places.
 Adjoining it is Maury Stadium, built in 1935 and still used for local high school sports events.

 Numerous historical markers commemorate Maury throughout the South, including those in Richmond, Virginia, Fletcher, North Carolina, Franklin, Tennessee, and several in Chancellorsville, Virginia.

 The Matthew Fontaine Maury Papers collection at the Library of Congress contains over 14,000 items.
 It documents Maury's extensive career and scientific endeavors, including correspondence, notebooks, lectures, and written speeches.

-On July 2, 2020, the mayor of Richmond ordered the removal of a statue of Maury erected in 1929 on Richmond's Monument Avenue.
+On July 2, 2020, Richmond Mayor Levar Stoney ordered the removal of a statue of Maury, erected in 1929 on Richmond's Monument Avenue.
 The mayor used his emergency powers to bypass a state-mandated review process, calling the statue a "severe, immediate and growing threat to public safety."